 Janet was recently awarded a PhD in Clinical Biomechanics by Imperial College London.
 This research was funded by a Versus Arthritis Clinical Doctoral Fellowship and supervised by Professor Alison McGregor, Dr Paul Strutton and Dr Andrew Phillips.
 This study aimed to understand the impact of Lumbar Disc Degeneration and recurrent low back pain by evaluating biomedical sub-classifiers for this condition using MRI, kinematic and EMG analysis methods.

-Currently, Janet works with the OATechplus Network, Cardiff University and Imperial College London as a Postdoctoral Research Associate.
+Since completing her PhD Janet has worked with the OATechplus Network, Cardiff University and Imperial College London as a Postdoctoral Research Associate.
 The aim of this research is to determine factors impacting upon arthritis research translation in order to develop an arthritis ‘impact toolkit’ for patients, researchers and clinicians.

-Janet has been privileged to present at national and international conferences, winning several awards including: The ‘New Investigator’s Award’ and the ‘Secretary’s Award’ by the Society for Back Pain Research (SBPR) U.K., the Imperial College ‘Research Community Fund’ award, Britspine poster of the year and the European Society of Biomechanics student bursary.
-Through funds awarded to Janet by the United Kingdom Spine Societies Board (UKSSB) she has built collaborations and advanced her skills in spinal technology and disseminated collaborative findings nationally and internationally.
+Janet has been privileged to present at national and international conferences, winning several awards including: The ‘New Investigator’s Award’ and the ‘Secretary’s Award’ by the Society for Back Pain Research (SBPR) U.K. and the Imperial College ‘Research Community Fund’ award.
+Through funds awarded to by the United Kingdom Spine Societies Board (UKSSB) Janet has built collaborations and advanced her skills in spinal technology and disseminated collaborative findings nationally and internationally.

 Janet is a member of the Chartered Society of Physiotherapists, the Health and Care Professions Council, the Musculoskeletal Association of Chartered Physiotherapists and SBPR.
-Janet is also a trainee reviewer for NIHR Health Technology Assessment (HTA) programme and is a Chief Executive Committee member for the SBPR and the Council of Allied Health Professional Research (CAHPR) London.
+Janet is also a reviewer for the NIHR Health Technology Assessment (HTA) and Research for Patient Benefit (RfPB) programmes, the Medical Research Council (MRC) and is a Chief Executive Committee member for the SBPR and the Council of Allied Health Professional Research (CAHPR) London.

 Deane JA, Mcgregor A, 2016, Current and Future Perspectives on Lumbar Degenerative Disc Disease: a UK survey exploring specialist multidisciplinary clinical opinion., Bmj Open, Vol:6, ISSN:2044-6055